1 - 20 of 708 items matching your search:

 Edited Book | Jan 2013

 Climate change is one of the central challenges facing African countries and their people.
-Unless concerted efforts are made worldwide very ...
+Unless concerted efforts are made worldwide very soon to reduce ...

 Project | Jan 2019 - Dec 2022

-COGENT represents an inter-disciplinary approach to improving household food security and nutrition-related health outcomes among women and ...
+COGENT represents an inter-disciplinary approach to improving household food security and nutrition-related health outcomes among women and children in ...

 Climate change, climate services, health, agriculture, food security, Ethiopia, Tanzania